DockYard/ember-maybe-in-element/README.md

 The addon requires `#-in-element` to exist, so the minimum version of Ember supported is 2.10.

 * Run `ember install ember-maybe-in-element`

+Be aware that if you intend to use this addon from within another addon, you must move it from `devDependencies` to `dependencies` in your `package.json`.